polybiusproxy/hxCodec/README.md

 Currently, hxCodec will search the videos only on the external storage (`/storage/emulated/0/appname/assets/videos/yourvideo.extension`), one more thing, you need to put the location manualy in paths.

-Also if you need this extension called [extension-androidtools](https://github.com/jigsaw-4277821/extension-androidtools)
+Also you will need this extension called [extension-androidtools](https://github.com/jigsaw-4277821/extension-androidtools)

 To install it open cmd or powershell and type
 ```shell